The Future of Quantum Hardware

 Quantum Volume is a measurement created by IBM.
 Generally, the larger the Quantum Volume of a quantum computer, the more complex the problems a computer can solve.
 Quantum performance is not about how many qubits you have, it’s about how effective your qubits are.

-The Quantum Volume of the System Model H1, Powered by Honeywell, has been measured at 32,768, the highest in the history of quantum computing.
+The Quantum Volume of the System Model H2, Powered by Honeywell, has been measured at 65,536 and the Quantum Volume of the System Model H1, Powered by Honeywell, has been measured at 524,288.

 Hardware Research & Development